top of page

 • Coaches should pay particular attention to Red Card penalties and the subsequent suspensions required.

-• HVAC games are: two 30 minute halves, 5 minute halftime and no overtime period
+• HVAC games are: two 30 minute halves, 10 minute halftime and no overtime period.

-• A and AA Divisions will be set depending on regular season results
+• A and AA Divisions will be set after regular season divisional play.

 • Teams may play each other more than once during the regular season but only designated conference games will count towards the seeding for tournament.

-• Champion and Runner-up plaques will be awarded in each division.
+• Champion and Runner-up plaques will be awarded in each division with champion t-shirts given to the members of each winning team

 • All money collected for conference tournaments, after expenses, will be sent to HVAC treasurer.